 Whale sharks actually lack the power to chew, meaning that despite its many teeth, they will only ever act as a filter mechanism.

-Do you know any interesting or fun facts about sharks that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about sharks?
+Share them in the comments below!